Public transport in Spain has everything from high-speed trains racing at over 300km/h to century-old trams traipsing through medieval streets.

 Bus operators in Spain need to acquire a license to drive specific routes.
-For the traveler, that means there are often only a couple of options to choose from, far less in other countries where the competition is more fierce.
+For the traveler, that means there are often only a couple of options to choose from, far fewer than in other countries where the competition is more fierce.
 However, the benefit here is that Spanish authorities can guarantee bus service on a route and that a company can’t just abandon it if they’re not profitable.

 The two largest long-distance bus companies in Spain are Alsa and Avanza (in Spanish).
 These two companies have route networks that cover all of Peninsular Spain as well as some routes extending into neighboring countries.
 Other more prominent bus companies with routes in Spain include Comes, Hife, Daibus, Damas (in Spanish), and InterBus.

 Tickets are available either at the bus station, on the bus itself, or through the operator’s website.
 If you’re not sure which company to book through, you can try looking up the route with a route-planning website like Rome2Rio, Omio, or Movelia.